“There will always be people who are much better at doing this or doing that —

 At the beginning of each year cabin fever is prevalent in most of the northern states in the USA.
 Especially in the mountains where snow and cold temperatures may remain for three or more months out of the year.

-By March most of us are yearning to get back outside after a long winter. …
+By March most of us are yearning to get back outside after a long winter.
+Walking, running, bicycling and summer sports are either difficult or mostly impossible when there’s snow on the ground or the temperature is freezing. …

 Retinal toxicity is rare, but patients taking hydroxychloroquine for arthritis, malaria, and now COVID-19 need to educate themselves about its side effects.